Chateau Lafite Rothschild adds its first new wine in over 100 years

 “The initiation of the project dates back to 2014, during a blending session for the Château Lafite Rothschild team.
 It started out slowly, at first making just a few hundred magnums every year,” executive chairwoman Saskia de Rothschild added.
 “We waited to see how those bottles evolved.
 In 2021, we tasted all the trials we had produced for every past vintage and found there was something there.
 That’s when the team decided to release this wine with the vintage 2018.”

 According to Lafite, the objective for Anseillan — which also has a strikingly modern-looking label compared to its two predecessors — was a wine that could be “shared at restaurant tables around the world that have sometimes forgotten how good it is to open a bottle of Bordeaux.”
-Bottles arrive with a suggested retail price of $99 or Rs 8,050.
+Bottles arrive with a suggested retail price of $99.

 This story first appeared on www.foodandwine.com